kevinsnow/vuepress-homepage/docs/README.md

 ## News

+- [Jun 2022] Started new career at Tencent as Senior DevOps Enginner (SRE)
 - [Feb 2022] Started my public cloud and DevOps journey as Senior DevOps
 - [Dec 2016] Joined Boeing as Systems Analyst